jonahjnewton/airdrop2holders/README.md

 ```
 ```
   Required arguments:
-  candymachineid        The Candy Machine ID for a collection, the holders of which you want to airdrop to. tokenamount           The number of tokens you want to airdrop to each holder. tokenaddress          The token address of the token you wish to airdrop.
+  candymachineid        The Candy Machine ID of the collection, the holders of which you want to airdrop to.
+If using a list instead, enter 'none' tokenamount           The number of tokens you want to airdrop to each holder. tokenaddress          The token address of the token you wish to airdrop.